-^{}The District reevaluated the use of the equity method of accounting for its joint venture with the SMEMPS and determined that the District did not have an equity interest.
-Please refer to Note 13.

-Additionally, corrections to pension plan deferred outflows of resources and accrued interest payable.
-Please refer to Note 13 on pgs.
-40-41.
+^{}The District reevaluated the use of the equity method of accounting for its joint venture with SMEMPS and determined that the District did not have an equity Interest.
+Additionally, corrections were made to the pension plan deferred outflows of resources and accrued interest payable.
+Restatement follows the 2018 restatement referred to above.